 Matt McClain is an award winning photojournalist based in Alexandria, VA.
-He currently works routinely with The Washington Post.
+He is a staff photographer with The Washington Post.
 McClain has done assignments for People Magazine, The Wall Street Journal, Getty Images, The Associated Press, AARP, 5280 Magazine, The State of Colorado, The Washington Post and The Denver Post, among others.

 McClain graduated with a B.A. in journalism from Indiana University in 1998.
 He worked as a staff photographer with the Ventura County Star from 2000 to 2006.
 McClain then joined the Rocky Mountain News from mid-2006 and worked there until the paper closed in February 2009.